PORTSMOUTHPOINT

 Posted on 4:10 PM by Unknown

-by Neil Chhabda(source: goal.com)“Golden Bullet”.
+“Golden Bullet”.
 These were the exact words used by Phil McNulty to describe Fernando Torres after he single-handedly demolished Real Madrid in 2009.
 In 2010, he was described as “a player capable of reducing the best defenders in the world into rubble.”
 Fast forward two years and only a few people consider him to be decent, let alone world-class.
-After his record-breaking £50 million move from Liverpool to Chelsea,...
+After his record-breaking £50 million move from Liverpool to Chelsea, there have been very few highs and too many lows.
+So what went wrong?
+How could a player who was considered the best striker in the world suffer such a spectacular fall from grace?
+And is it possible for him to recapture that scintillating form again?

 Read More